What is the High Line?

 Where are the restrooms located?

-Restrooms are located on the High Line at Gansevoort St. and 16th St.
+Restrooms are located on the High Line at Gansevoort St., 16th St., and 30th St.

 Where are the water fountains?